USCbiostats/pruner/README.md

 which can be accessed at any point using `TreeIterator` class that implements tree traversals (pre and post order for pruning).

+## Contributing

+We welcome contributions to `pruner`.
+Whether it is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/pruner/issues) so that we can talk about it.

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/USCbiostats/pruner/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+## Funding

+Supported by National Cancer Institute Grant \#1P01CA196596.